2014. New beginnings, running for the Royal, fit families and smashing goals By Kassandra Reynolds

 This post has been a long time coming.
 I ran my my first ultra marathon on the 2nd of November, yet here we are in mid December and I have only just found the time and the words to recount exactly what this race meant to me.
 The dream all began last September when I … Read more

-Running through the depths of depression – Allirra’s New York Marathon story.
+Running through the depths of depression – Allirra’s NYC Marathon story.

 For those who have followed my story this year know that it has been an amazing 6 months.
 From being selected for the Indigenous Marathon Project to completing my first marathon within 5 months of training.
 It has been an exhilarating 6 months meeting amazing people, running in the most beautiful places in the world … Read more